maurolepore/tor/README.md

 ### `load_*()`: Load multiple files from a directory into an environment

-All functions default to loading from the working directory.
+All functions default to importing files from the working directory and into the global environment.

 ``` r
 # The working directory contains .csv files